 Six states – Maryland, Massachusetts, Delaware, New Jersey, Oregon, and Minnesota – already bar offenders who have misdemeanor hate crime convictions from owning or buying firearms.
+Some states like Georgia have different laws, so a criminal defense lawyer in Georgia is your best bet.
 California, however, recently passed a different kind of law to reduce gun violence.
 Since January 2016, if you believe that a member of your immediate family may commit imminent gun violence, you can ask a California judge to order law enforcement officers to confiscate your relative’s firearms – at least temporarily.

 A Gun Violence Restraining Order or GVRO temporarily prevents a person from possessing, using, or transporting any firearm or ammunition.
 When a judge issues a GVRO, a hearing must be scheduled and held within 21 days to determine if the Gun Violence Restraining Order should be extended for a full year, and additional yearly hearings may subsequently be scheduled if warranted.

 The law in California clearly spells out which firearms are legal and illegal in this state and who may or may not possess, transport, or use a firearm.
 All automatic weapons and a number of other firearms are against the law to buy, sell, possess, or transport in California.
 Anyone who is charged with one of the weapons crimes listed here – or any other firearms violation – should immediately contact an experienced Orange County criminal defense attorney for legal advice and defense representation: